nai-kon/cnn-digit-recognition-webapp/README.md

 #### Web Application

-- using Flask web framework (But the demo site uses Nginx + uWSGI)
+- using Flask web framework
 - using d3.js for drawing bar graph

 ### Requirements